alexanderneville/docs/dsa/lists.md

 ```

 It would appear that a node contains the next node directly, although
-this isn\'t the case.
+this isn't the case.
 In this Java source `Node` is a reference type.
 The allocation of a new node and pointer logic are all handled
 implicitly.
 This is the equivalent of a C structure containing a pointer
 to another structure of the same type.